lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 **Use the fmi2SetReal() to set continuous states**:

 In this approach, we use ``fmi2SetReal()`` to set individual state variable.
-This approach requires a modification of the FMI standard and is equivalent to ``fmi2SetSpecificContinuousStates()``.
+This approach requires a modification of the FMI standard, is equivalent to ``fmi2SetSpecificContinuousStates()``, and should be preferably used since it does not require to add a new function to the specification.

 **Add Time as a state variable**: